carolinacez/social-network-API/README.md

   This is a social networK API .
 You are able to GET, POST, PUT and DELETE users and thoughts.
 You are also able to POST and DELETE friends from users and reactions from thoughts.

   ## Installation
    For this social network we used MongoDB and Mongoose.
-Please run npm start, to start your server.
+Please run npm start to start your server.

   ## Usage
   [social network Part1 video](https://drive.google.com/file/d/14L6opLW2zJrunBXj8zTZ4QcALzMdjx3B/view)